Chapter 22:

 She shakes her head.
 “It was pressure at one point, sure.
 But soon I didn’t worry about whether I succeeded or failed, I started feeling indifferent to the whole lot of it.
 That’s when I realized that I wasn’t playing volleyball for the love of the game like I did when I first started.
 I was playing solely because I was good at it, I was playing because that’s how everyone viewed me."

-“I see, so it was an identity crisis?”
+“I see, an identity crisis...”

-"I'm sure he'll understand one day."
+"I'm sure she'll understand one day."

-"I'm sure they'll understand too!"
+"I'm sure they'll understand too."

 "I just wanted to do something for myself for once, if they don't like the version of me that isn't their teammate, maybe I don't even want them to understand?"